mattnite/gyro/README.md

 ## Installation

 In order to install gyro, all you need to do is extract one of the [release tarballs](https://github.com/mattnite/gyro/releases) for your system and add the single static binary to your PATH.
+Gyro follows the master branch of the zig compiler, if you are using zig version 0.8.1 or earlier you need to use gyro 0.2.3.

 ### Building